 Where can I get support?

 Teams can get support from various channels.
 We aim to provide as many teams with mentors as we can.
-For teams without mentors, there are always the forums.
+For teams without mentors, there is always our Discord server.

-Team leaders who need support can contact us.
+Team supervisors who need support can contact us.